dmulyalin/ttp/docs/source/Forming Results Structure/Anonymous group.rst

 .. note::

-    <group> tag without name attribute does have support for all group attributes and functions as well as nested groups, however, nested groups *must* have name attribute set on them otherwise nested hierarchy will not be preserved leading to unpredictable results.
+    <group> tag without name attribute does have support for all group attributes and functions as well as nested groups.
+However, keep in mind that for nested groups name attribute inherited from parent groups.

 **Example**